-Details of person alleged to have committed they abuse if known
+Details of person alleged to have committed they abuse if k nown

 Name:

 Gender: Date of birth (if known):

+Date of birth (ii known).

 Relationship to child:

 Address:

 Contact details:

 CRITICAL ACTION 2: REPORTING

 Reporting to authorities

 Tick the authority you have reported to:

 ☐ Victoria police ☐ Child first ☐ DFFH child protectio n

 If you have decided not to report list your reasons here also i nclude any follow up actions undertaken by you below:

 Provide your report:

 Date: Time:

-Authority: I.
+Authority: 1

 Name of the person spoken to:

 Outcomes from the report:

 Reporting internally

 Provide details of your discussion with approved provider

 Time: Date:

 Name:

 Discussion outcomes:

 Notification to the regulator: All approved providers must notify the quality assessment and regulatory division if there is an incident at the

 service and/or the health safety or wellbeing of a child has been compromised while attending the service.

 Time: Date:

 Names:

 Discussion outcomes: